software-students-fall2024/1-specification-ilovecoding/README.md

 5. As an NYU CS student, I want to specify my preferred work direction (e.g., front-end, back-end) so that the app can suggest relevant electives that align with my career goals.

+6. As an NYU CS student, I want to decide whether or not I’ll take courses during the summer or winter semesters so that I can create a personalized plan that fits my schedule.

+7. As an NYU CS student, I want to view detailed information about each course (e.g., workload, technologies taught) so that I can make informed decisions about which courses to take.

+8. As an NYU CS student, I want to see which professors are teaching the courses next semester so that I can choose sections based on professor reviews and teaching styles.

+9. As an NYU CS student, I want to be able to view links to professor reviews (e.g., on RateMyProfessors) so that I can better understand what to expect in each course.

+10. As an NYU CS student, I want the app to notify me if it’s impossible to complete my courses before my intended graduation date so that I can adjust my plan and timeline accordingly.

 ## Activity Diagrams

 See instructions.
 Delete this line and place images of your UML Activity diagrams here.